 What instinctive habits do you have?

 This is the #1 instinctive habit seen in remarkable leaders.
 Clear communication results in everyone understanding the leader.
-Each person on the team knows their expectations at all times.
+Each person on the team always knows their expectations.
 Each member knows the value of their role.

-Remarkable leaders invest face-to-face time with everyone, asking questions and listening.
+Remarkable leaders invest focused time with everyone, asking questions and listening.
 Speaking is only half of the equation and the other half is effective listening.
+This has been a bit more of a challenge with virtual meetings over face-to-face discussions.

 Make the Decision